andriyor/ts-tree/README.md

 - [x] reuse code between file and folder tree builder
 - [x] cache file tree builder? (don't need since id need to be unique for each node)
 - [x] improve performance
+- [x] use getReferencingSourceFiles instead own resolution implementation? in such case I will not able to ignore types/interface/enum/`as const` and barrel files
 - [ ] fix eslint
 - [ ] add test for folder tree id uniqueness
 - [ ] upgrade `find-up` to latest version with ESM